josstei/prismgb-site/README.md

 </p>

 <p align="center">
-  <strong>The official website for PrismGB — a desktop companion app for the Mod Retro Chromatic</strong>
+  <strong>The official website for PrismGB — a desktop companion app for the ModRetro Chromatic</strong>
 </p>

 <p align="center">